 The next step is to dig the trench.
 This is where you will fill the gravel you see in the picture above.
 You can use a rototiller to help you with the digging.
 However, if you try hard enough, you can do it in a day, especially if the area you want to use is soft.
 The soil that you dig out should be used as mounds on both sides of the trench.

-Before filling with gravel, use a weed fabric on the trench and spread it around the creek.
+Before filling with gravel, use a weed fabric or landscape fabric on the trench and spread it around the creek.
 This will prevent weeds from growing inside and beside the creek bed later on.
 When you are done with that, fill it with gravel.

 The next step is to tile the gravel with sand and pea gravel.
 You should use this mixture in such a way that it covers the sides, and additionally it goes over the creek.
 This should be done so that the grass cover is completely hidden from view and the gravel is invisible too.